Ghoul Keep and the Ghoul Lands (2012)

 Skeleton guardians.
 Crumbling masonry.
 Cultists with robes and masks of tanned human skin.
 A Carcass scavenger with an old dwarven +1 bolt still embedded in his hide.
 And…RALTUS THE UNDYING!
 A hideous undead half rat, half maggot, half human avatar of their rotting cannibal god, looming in a putrescent pit of offal, sewage and corpses.
 War-dogs in harnesses of leather and human bone.
 A mad-hermit with a necklace of human finger bones and a mask of human face leather.
 FUCK YEAH.
 METAL.

 There is barely any opportunity for roleplaying or negotiation (although if the GM desires it there is a schism between Raltus and the original cult leader) and the whole thing is pretty straightforward WHICH IS PERFECT.
 There is no way this ends in anything but a mash-up of Karl Edward Wagner’s Kane, Army of Darkness and Solomon Kane.
 Everything will need to be chopped to bits and cleansed with purifying flame with Destroyer of the Universe or Painkiller blasting from the speakers.
-Fleeing cultists, catacombs filled with the dead, collapsing temples (yes of course they can), fires and people screaming at the top of their lungs.
+Fleeing cultists, catacombs filled with the dead, collapsing temples (yes of course they do), fires and people screaming at the top of their lungs.

 Full credit where it is due, all the NPCs here are distinct, have little motivations and there is even a nice random encounter table.
 It makes me wish the rest of the Ghoul Lands were fucking metal like this.
 Where is that Peter C Spahn in the rest of the work?